gcallah/Rationalism/CommonCause/common.md

 well, *Jews* into your coalition.
 Certainly logic now demands that you also accept, amongst your brethren, Satanists and polyamourists, right?"

-I'm sorry, but this is absurd: simply because one's tolerance extends to point X is no reason to demand that it must extend even further to point Y. Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him on interpreting the First Amendment?
+I'm sorry, but this is absurd: simply because someone's tolerance extends as far as point X, there is no "logic" that compels them to extend extend even further to point Y. Simply because I can get along with someone who foolishly thinks the Rolling Stones were better than the Beatles does not mean I must also make friends with someone who favors racial apartheid.
+Presumably Vallier himself has limits to his tolerance: would he enter into a coalition with white supremacists because they agree with him on interpreting the First Amendment?

-In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives, rather than extending their tolerance to classical liberals, instead extend it to progressives?
+In fact, if Vallier's "logic" were sound, well, then why shouldn't nationalist conservatives, rather than extending their tolerance to classical liberals, extend it instead to progressives?
-The two groups could then join together to dispel the myth of liberal neutrality, which both agree is nonsense!
+The two groups could join together to dispel the myth of liberal neutrality, which both agree is nonsense!

 Since the myth of the "neutral state" is exactly what has led us to the